axfreeman/capitalism-9.0/announcements.md

-# Capitalism 9.0 announcements 3/16/2018 12:02:16 PM
+# Capitalism 9.0 announcements 3/17/2018 7:21:48 PM

+Splash screen at startup.
 Load, edit and save now functional.
 User can now specify the file name of the saved and loaded projects.
 Loaded project runs.
-User can create a skeleton project, but some fields have to be added such as class size, before the project is ready to go User cannot yet create additional commodities, industries, or social classes Benchmark projects not yet re-tested fully.
+User can create a skeleton project, but some fields have to be added such as class size, before the project is ready to go User cannot yet create additional commodities or social classes User can create additional industries.
+Benchmark projects not yet re-tested fully.
 New Executable.
 User Guide is now quite far behind, though still useful.